meetjn/Web-Dev-Notes/README.md

 # Web-Dev-Notes
-This repo will contain all the resources and notes that I will use to prepare for my web development journey.
+This repo will contain all the resources and notes which I use to prepare for my web development journey.

 PRE-REQUISITES:

-Basic understanding of React and some of its frameworks.
+Basic understanding of React.

 Question 1: what happens when the website is first reloaded?

-answer: the first request goes to the server and gets the HTML and then the second request goes out to get the javascript file in the react based project.
+answer: the first request goes to the server and gets the HTML and then the second request goes out to get the javascript file in the react-based project.

 NEXTJS (FULL STACK FRAMEWORK)

 The problem nextJS has solved over reactjs is that -> 1) it solved the water falling problem and 2) made the website SEO optimized.

-FEATURES OF NEXTJS:
+FEATURES OF NEXTJS 14:
 1) Server-side rendering - Get rid of SEO problems -> Server-side rendering (SSR) in Next.js is a feature that allows you to render React components on the server instead of the client, improving performance and search engine optimization (SEO).
 Next.js provides built-in support for SSR through its file-based routing system and API routes.
 2) API routes - Single codebase with frontend and backend -> (IT IS A FULL STACK FRAMEWORK WHERE AS REACT IS A FRONTEND FRAMEWORK).
 3) File-based routing (no need for react-router-dom)
 4) Bundle size optimisations, Static site generation
 5) Maintained by the Vercel team.

-Downside as well:
+The downside as well:
 1) Can’t be distributed via a CDN (not easy to deploy on AWS), always needs a server running that does server-side rendering and hence is expensive (It is expensive at scale).
 2) Very opinionated, very hard to move out of it.